What does shotgun mean in a car?

 Etymology. after ride shotgun “to occupy the seat next to the driver,” from the practice in the U.S. West during the late 1800’s of seating a guard armed with a shotgun next to the driver on stagecoaches containing valuables.

-What is the best item in Buckshot Roulette?
+What is the story behind Buckshot Roulette?

 This site only collects related articles.
 Viewing the original, please copy and open the following link:What does shotgun mean in a car?